Blind calibration of a quantum computer: Native device calibration

-In our last set of experiments, we aim to identify the native errors in the system.
-These are smaller and hence require higher-precision estimates than the injected errors.
-We observe that different states vary in their sensitivities to the errors present in the system.
-To perform our calibration with high precision and robustness to state preparation errors, we find a set of product states that provide optimal recoveries for the expected set of errors with simulated data, see \cref{app:optimal states} for details.
-We prepare these states and obtain a set of tomographic data and determine which parameters to include in our model to obtain the best fit with the data.
-We find that dark and bright errors, detector spillover and beam crosstalk should be included, see \cref{app:parameter-optimization}.
-We then perform blind calibration to obtain a set of optimal calibration recoveries.
-The resulting calibration parameters for two readout errors and two crosstalk errors are shown in \cref{fig:native-error-fig} (a) and (b), respectively.
-The full set of estimated calibration parameters is shown in \cref{app:full recovery}.
-The estimated parameters show close agreement with the best estimates from direct experimental diagnostics, where available, as discussed in \cref{app:direct measurement}, see also \cref{fig:native-error-fig}(c).
-To assess the quality of the parameters obtained from blind calibration in comparison to the direct experimental diagnostics we again turn to the trace distance to the target state of the tomographic estimate using the respective calibrations, see \cref{fig:native-error-fig}(d).
-We compare the quality of the calibrations obtained from blind tomography on the optimal probe states with the those obtained from direct experimental diagnostics for the recovery of various state preparations in \cref{fig:native-error-fig}(e).
-We find that the calibration parameters from blind calibration yield state estimates closer to the target than uncalibrated standard tomography.
+We assess the quality of blind calibration in comparison to direct calibration.
+To this end, we again turn to the TD to the target state of the tomographic estimates of the states used in calibration, see \cref{fig:native-error-fig}(d).
+Due to the increased number of parameters in blind calibration, there is a risk for overfitting as compared to standard calibration.
+Therefore, we test how well the calibration generalizes to different settings, in particular, other state preparations.
+We do so by comparing the quality of the calibration obtained from blind calibration on the optimal probe states with those obtained from direct experimental diagnostics for the recovery of various new state preparations in \cref{fig:native-error-fig}(e).
+We find that the calibration parameters from blind calibration yield state estimates slightly closer to the target than uncalibrated standard tomography.
 This shows that the parameters obtained from blind calibration generalize to independent experiments on different states and thus are not an artifact of overfitting.
 They also perform similarly well compared to the calibration parameters obtained from direct diagnostics, demonstrating the efficacy of blind calibration.